Delivering the settlement

 - overcome barriers for future successful delivery of the new space settlement mechanisms.

-The recommendations align well with Fisheries New Zealand's and Te Ohu Kaimoana's thinking.
+The recommendations align well with Fisheries New Zealand's and Te Ohu Kaimoana's thinking and will be addressed through the review of the new space plan.